|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 The video Total Solar Eclipse, 21 Aug 2017 Oregon Star Party. https://www.youtube.com/watch?v=4J9uWUW_BrU by Bill Basham.

 The Chaldeans, who lived, back in 600-500BC, in what is now known as Persia, were great astronomers.
 They figured out all there was to know about the motion of the moon, and they knew how to predict eclipses perfectly.
-It took another 2,000 years before there were any further great advances in astronomy.
+Thanks at least partially to the Dark Ages, it took another 2,000 years before there were any further great advances in astronomy.
 The Chaldeans also knew that eclipses were due to the sun, earth and moon lining up.
 Thus the circular terminator on the moon during a lunar eclipse was the shadow of the earth.
 From this they infered that the earth was round, just like the sun and the moon.
 From the curvature of the shadow of the earth on the moon's surface, they could tell the relative size of the earth and the moon.
 However they didn't know the size of the earth.

 The size of the earth was figured out by a guy called Eratosthenes in 240BC.
 He was the head of the library at Alexandria and he read that at the town of Syene, in southern Egypt, on midsummer's day, that a stick cast no shadow and that on looking down a deep well, you could see a reflection of the sun.

 Syene https://en.wikipedia.org/wiki/Aswan, https://en.wikipedia.org/wiki/Syenite, https://en.wikipedia.org/wiki/Aswan_Dam,

 The video on Eratosthenes How Eratosthenes calculated the Earth's circumference from https://www.youtube.com/watch?v=Mw30CgaXiQw